laecyo2003/SimplePOSPythonApplication/README.md

 <p>
   My goal with this project is to create a full Python application, excluding the database system, which will not be created with Python.
-It has roots in an old project called <a href="https://github.com/laecyo2003/pdvsimplesl"/> PANDSHIPDV </a>, which was a web-based system.
+It has roots in an old project called <a href="https://github.com/laecyo2003/pdvsimplesl"/> PANDSHIPDV </a>, which is a web-based system (unfinished).
 However, since I am currently too busy to focus on learning web foundations, I decided to create a full Python application instead.
-I am studying Python at university, and this will be great practice.
+I am studying Python at university, thus this will be great practice.
 </p>